xmos/sw_usb_audio/doc/rst/hw_316_mc.rst

     * A Cirrus Logic CS2100-CP PLL device.
 The CS2100 features both a clock generator and clock multiplier/jitter reduced clock frequency synthesizer (clean up) and can generate a low jitter audio clock based on a synchronisation signal provided by the xCORE

     * A Skyworks Si5351B PLL device.
-The Si5351 is an I2C configurable clock generator that is ideally suited for replacing crystals, crystal oscillators, VCXOs, phase-locked loops (PLLs), and fanout buffers.
+The Si5351 is an I2C configurable clock generator that is suited for replacing crystals, crystal oscillators, VCXOs, phase-locked loops (PLLs), and fanout buffers.

-    * xCORE.ai devices are equipped with a secondary (or 'application') PLL which can be used to generate audio clocks
+    * xCORE.ai devices are equipped with a secondary (or `application`) PLL which can be used to generate audio clocks.

-Selection between these methods is done via writing to bits 6 and 7 of PORT 8D on tile[0].
+Selecting between these methods is done via writing to bits 6 and 7 of PORT 8D on tile[0].
+See :ref:`hw_316_ctrlport`.

-Either the locally generated clock (from the PL611) or the recovered low jitter clock (from the CS2100) may be selected to clock the audio stages; the xCORE-200, the ADC/DAC and Digital output stages.
-Selection is controlled via an additional I/O, bit 5 of PORT 8C, see :ref:`hw_316_ctrlport`.

 .. _hw_316_ctrlport: